| I. An Overview of Certification.The certification process is designed to assure the public that a certified

 Physician Specialties” from the ABMS or visit the website of the Board in

+question.
 For further information concerning the requirements for certification,

 recertification and maintenance of certification for a particular specialty,